PabloZimmermann/crx/README.md

 For more information on how these extensions are integrated and used within the playwright-web3 framework, please visit the library’s official npm package page: playwright-web3 on npm.

 link to library that uses this repo: https://www.npmjs.com/package/playwright-web3?activeTab=readme

+the chrome extensions were downloaded using this extension: https://chromewebstore.google.com/detail/get-crx/dijpllakibenlejkbajahncialkbdkjc